Understanding Hairline Cracks in Stucco: Are They Normal and How to Address Them?

 • Thermal Imaging:

-• Infrared thermal imaging can detect variations in temperature behind the stucco surface, which can indicate cracks and moisture intrusion.
+• Infrared thermal imaging can reveal temperature variations behind the stucco surface, indicating potential cracks and moisture intrusion.

 • Acoustic Listening Devices:

-• These devices can detect the hollow sounds made by tapping on areas where stucco has separated from the lath due to underlying cracks.
+• These devices can pick up hollow sounds when tapping areas where stucco has separated from the lath due to underlying cracks.

 6. Attention to Detail: